mmillar/sonicescape/code/wp-content/plugins/easy-media-gallery/readme.txt

 1. Login to your website and go to the Plugins section of your admin panel.
 1. Look for "Easy Media Gallery" and click Activate.

+**For Mac Users**
+> * Go to your Downloads folder and locate the folder with the plugin.
+> * Right-click on the folder and select Compress.
+> * Now you have a newly created .zip file which can be installed as described here.*
+> * Click "Install Now" button.
+> * Click "Activate Plugin" button for activating the plugin.

 == Frequently Asked Questions ==